immunomind/covid19/README.md

 [![Follow](https://img.shields.io/twitter/follow/immunomind.svg?style=social)](https://twitter.com/intent/follow?screen_name=immunomind)

 # COVID19 dataset list
-🦠 List of publicly available datasets with single-cell (scRNAseq) and immune repertoire (AIRR / RepSeq / immunosequencing) data of COVID-19 patients with SARS-CoV-2 infection.
-The repository is regularly updated with the community help and is managed by [ImmunoMind](https://immunomind.io) team.
+🦠 To accelerate the COVID-19 research and vaccine development we collected a list of publicly available datasets with single-cell (scRNAseq) and immune repertoire (AIRR / RepSeq / immunosequencing) data.
+The data comes from confirmed COVID-19 patients or from human cell lines infected with SARS-CoV-2.
+The repository is regularly updated with community’s help and is managed by the [ImmunoMind](https://immunomind.io) team.

-:star: The project is open to any kind of contribution.
-If you want to add a new publicly available dataset, request or ask something please proceed to the [Contribution guide](contributing.md).
+:star: The contribution to the project is warmly welcome.
+To add a new publicly available dataset, request or ask something please create a new issue according to our [Contribution guide](contributing.md).

-🧬 The T-cell / antibody immune repertoire data could be analyzed with [Immunarch](https://github.com/immunomind/immunarch).
-The scRNAseq data could be analyzed with the [scVI package](https://github.com/YosefLab/scVI) and [Seurat](https://github.com/satijalab/seurat).
+🧬 We recommend to use [Immunarch](https://github.com/immunomind/immunarch) to analyse the T-cell / antibody immune repertoire data or the [scVI package](https://github.com/YosefLab/scVI) and [Seurat](https://github.com/satijalab/seurat) to analyse the scRNAseq gene expression data.

 <p align="center">
-    <a href="#dataset-list">Dataset list</a>&nbsp;&nbsp;·&nbsp;&nbsp;
+    <a href="#dataset-list">Dataset list</a>&nbsp;&nbsp;&nbsp;&nbsp;
-    <a href="#datasets-in-details">Datasets in details</a>&nbsp;&nbsp;·&nbsp;&nbsp;
+    <a href="#datasets-in-details">Datasets in details</a>&nbsp;&nbsp;&nbsp;&nbsp;
-    <a href="contributing.md">Contribution guide</a>&nbsp;&nbsp;·&nbsp;&nbsp;
+    <a href="contributing.md">Contribution guide</a>&nbsp;&nbsp;&nbsp;&nbsp;
-    <a href="https://twitter.com/immunomind">Twitter updates</a>&nbsp;&nbsp;·&nbsp;&nbsp;
+    <a href="https://twitter.com/immunomind">Twitter updates</a>&nbsp;&nbsp;&nbsp;&nbsp;
     </p>

 # Dataset list